Proton Synchrotron Origin of the Very High Energy Emission of GRB 190114C: Additional radiative processes

 In appendix \ref{sec:appendix_ppi}, we derive the expression for the cooling time by photohadronic interaction, given by Equation \eqref{eq:t_ppi}.
-This time is compared to the cooling time by synchrotron given by Equation \eqref{eq:proton_cooling_synch}:
+This time is compared to the cooling time by synchrotron given by Equation \eqref{eq:synch_cooling}:

 were we also use the constraints on $\epsilon_B$, $\epsilon_e$ and $\xi_e$ given by Equations \eqref{eq:epsilonB}, \eqref{eq:xi_e} and \eqref{eq:epsilone}.
-Therefore, for the protons, the synchrotron cooling rate is orders of magnitude faster than the photohadronic interaction, and most of the energy radiated by the protons is done via synchrotron radiation.
-In other words, the contribution from the hadronic cascade in our scenario can be neglected and no modification of the TeV component is expected.
+Therefore, for the protons, the synchrotron cooling rate is orders of magnitude faster than the photohadronic interaction, and most of the energy radiated by the protons is done via synchrotron radiation. {Direct production of photons at 1TeV by $\pi_0$ decay is also subdominant since the energy deposition rate is dominated by the highest proton energy for our choice of proton power law index.} In other words, the contribution from the hadronic cascade in our scenario can be neglected and no modification of the TeV component is expected.
 This also means that, for our model, the neutrinos fluence at PeV energy is expected to be small, challenging observations and constraints by IceCube and future instruments.